One thing I love Manchester for more than anything is its multiculturalism, as well as it’s alternative and quirky bars and restaurants.

 The menu in Mowgli is truly to die for.
-Bringing traditional Indian food for an extremely affordable price, they offer cuisine such as Calcutta Cabbage Triangle and Himalayan Cheese Toast.
+Bringing traditional Indian food for an extremely affordable price, they offer cuisines such as Calcutta Cabbage Triangle and Himalayan Cheese Toast.
 For an amazing creative kick, try their curry leaf laden whiskey cocktails and you’ll forget you’re in freezing cold Manchester.

 Mowgli, 16, Corn Exchange House, 37 Exchange St, Manchester M4 3TR

 You can literally drink a garden and garden furniture in this wonderful little bar in NQ.
-There is a section of their menu devoted to Rosemary and Thyme flavoured cocktails, because herbs are just so damn tasty with booze.
+There is a section of their menu devoted to Rosemary and Thyme flavoured cocktails because herbs are just so damn tasty with booze.
 Enjoy cocktails drank out of watering cans, it’s just great.

 Allotment, 24 Dale St, Manchester M1 1FY

 You can always rely on the Chinese to serve up something that would make us Brits squirm, and Yang Sing are unapologetic in their desire to provide us with more ‘traditional’ Chinese dishes that you won’t find elsewhere.
-One such dish is their Braised Goose Web and Sea Cucumber in oyster sauce which, if you Google any of those things, will certainly make you re-consider ordering the dish.
+One such dish is their Braised Goose Web and Sea Cucumber in an oyster sauce which, if you Google any of those things, will certainly make you re-consider ordering the dish.